-PENSION BENEFITS FOR FISCAL 2017
+PENSION BENEFITS FOR FISCAL YEAR 2018

-The Pension Benefits table below sets forth the fiscal 2017 year-end present value of accumulated benefits payable to each of our named executive officers under our Pension Plan and the Supplemental Pension Plan.
+The Pension Benefits table below sets forth the fiscal year 2018 year-end present value of accumulated benefits payable to each of our NEOs under our Pension Plan and the Supplemental Pension Plan.
 Effective October 1, 2003, we revised both the Pension Plan and the Supplemental Pension Plan to close the plans to new participants and reduced benefit accruals for current participants through September 30, 2006, at which time benefit accruals were discontinued and the plans frozen.